selinacarter/selinacarter.github.io/_pages/publications.md

 ## Current projects

 * Inference using online algorithms: My early focus with my advisor, Arun Kuchibhotla, has centered on inference under minimal assumptions in online settings.
-This work is ongoing and is summarized in ["Statistical Inference for Online Algorithms."](https://arxiv.org/html/2505.17300v1).
+This work is ongoing and is summarized in ["Statistical Inference for Online Algorithms"](https://arxiv.org/html/2505.17300v1).
-* Neural network ensembles for UQ
+* Neural network ensembles for UQ --- topic of dissertation (stay tuned)
-* Prediction intervals for streaming time series using prior finite-horizon data
+* Prediction intervals for streaming time series using prior finite-horizon data --- topic of dissertation (stay tuned)